 Let’s take a look at the benefits of both forms of exercise and introduce you to the exciting practice of brain aerobics—mental gymnastics for your brain!

 The Importance of Physical Exercise

 Did you know that regular physical exercise can reduce your risk for developing Alzheimer’s disease by up to a stunning 50%?
-Moreover, studies have shown that women from age 40 to 60 who exercised regularly were seen to have a dramatic reduction in cognitive decline.
-That’s right: They kept their brain power at optimal strength!
+Moreover, studies have shown that women from age 40 to 60 who exercised regularly were seen to have a dramatic reduction in memory loss and cognitive decline.
+That’s right– they kept their brain power at optimal strength!
 More recent findings suggest that an overall active lifestyle is the key to brain and body health.